 Maya Rochat is a laureate of the Fondation Leenaards Grant and the Abraham Hermanjat Grant.
 She was invited for artist residencies at “Project Space” Centre d’art Contemporain Genève, Verzasca FOTO Festival and Air Berlin Alexanderplatz.
 Her published artist books include: “A ROCK IS A RIVER” by Self Publish, Be Happy, “Crystal Clear” by Editions Patrick Frey and “A Plastic Tool” by Meta/Books.
 She published “Vote for me” and “Ma tête à couper” with Hard-copy.
 Maya’s images are published by international art reviews and magazines such as Aperture, Photography & culture, YET, Le Phare, Foam, THE PHOTOBOOK REVIEW, British Journal of Photography, etc.

 Maya Rochat will present works in the group exhibition ‘Emerging Talents’ at MATTATOIO in Rome, IT (December 2018 – January 2019).
-Previously, she participated in the group exhibition ‘The Shape of Light: 100 Years of Photography and Abstract Art’ at Tate Modern, London, with work following from her solo exhibition in Basel ‘A River is a Rock’ at VITRINE, Basel (December 2017 – February 2018) and has a forthcoming group exhibition at Le Commun, Geneva (July-August 2018).
+Previously, she participated in the group exhibition ‘The Shape of Light: 100 Years of Photography and Abstract Art’ at Tate Modern, London (May – October 2018) with work following from her solo exhibition in Basel ‘A River is a Rock’ at VITRINE, Basel (December 2017 – February 2018).
+She was also part of the group exhibition at Le Commun, Geneva (July-August 2018).